RoboKon9/Dockerized_ROS2_Project/README.md

 Dockerized ROS2 Project - Technical Assessment for Progressive Robotics

+First clone the repo and then:
+  ***cd Dockerized_ROS2_Project***
-To have rviz in docker run in local host terminal the following:
+To have rviz inside the container run in local terminal the following:

   ***xhost +local:docker***